Canop/file-archive/README.md

 ### Preparing the archive

-Initialize your instance of `FileArchiver`:
+Initialize your instance of `FileArchive`:

 	const FileArchive = require("file-archive")
 	const archive = new FileArchive("/var/stuff", "map-", "json")